Call center agents play a pivotal role in a customer’s overall experience of a business or organization.

 - Was a follow-up call planned, and was it made on schedule?

 All of the metrics explored above are integral to effective call center quality scorecard templates.
-By focusing on these areas you can work towards boosting your quality score and leaving customers truly satisfied.
+By focusing on these areas you can work toward boosting your quality score and leaving customers truly satisfied.